 Since 2019 she works as pianoforte accompanist at the Hochschule für Musik und Tanz in Cologne.

-Natalia Lentas is currently studying harpsichord with Professor Christian Rieger at the Folkwang University of Arts in Essen.
+Natalia Lentas graduated harpsichord with Professor Christian Rieger at the Folkwang University of Arts in Essen.